etzionas/dev-ops-api-example/CI-CD-setup.md

 - If you stop the fastapi container, the custom panels in Docker container tab will indicate that fastapi service is down.

-- Alerts can be seen in the http://<AZURE_VM_IP>:8950/alerting/list.
+- Alerts can be seen in: `http://<AZURE_VM_IP>:8950/alerting/list`.
 If you stop the fastapi container, the rule will fire up indicating that fastapi service is down.

 ## Todo

-- In terms of observability we should add beyond metrics ( Prometheus) also Loki for logging and Tempo for traces.
+- In terms of observability we should add beyond metrics (Prometheus) also Loki for logging and Tempo for traces.

 - A retention strategy for docker images is required.